Teijyn/Professional-Portfolio/README.md

 **Outcome:**  Streamlined knowledge sharing across teams and improved execution quality by making documentation accessible, consistent, and continuously updated.

-📌***Postman API Support for Production Systems***
+📌**Postman API Support for Production Systems**

 **Goal:**  To validate and troubleshoot API-driven manufacturing processes using Postman, enabling real-time visibility and quick issue resolution on the production floor.

 **Description:**  Postman was used in an active manufacturing environment to test, validate, and manage system-level API integrations for production tracking, tooling steps, VIN assignments, and option code updates.
-While not a backend developer, I owned API interactions needed to debug system flows, support engineering teams, and reduce production blockers.
+While not a backend developer, I managed API interactions necessary to debug system flows, support engineering teams, and resolve production blockers.

 **Skills:**
 - Executed and validated REST API calls across multiple systems